pachyderm/pachyderm/doc/docs/master/getting_started/local_installation.md

 * If you exposed your cluster to the internet by setting up a LoadBalancer in the `values.yaml` as follow:

      ```yaml
      pachd:
       service:
         type: LoadBalancer
      ```

     1. Retrieve the external IP address of the service.
 When listing your services again, you should see an external IP address allocated to the `pachd` service

         ```shell
         $ kubectl get service
         ```
-            **Note**: Minikube users: Get your Minikube IP address to connect directly to the Minikube instance by running `minikube ip`.

     1. Update the context of your cluster with their direct url, using the external IP address above:

         ```shell
         $ echo '{"pachd_address": "grpc://<external-IP-address>:30650"}' | pachctl config set context "<your-cluster-context-name>" --overwrite
         ```

     1. Check that your are using the right context:

         ```shell
         $ pachctl config get active-context`
         ```

         Your cluster context name should show up.

-* If you're not exposing `pachd` publicly, use port forwarding:
+* If you're not exposing `pachd` publicly, you can run:

     ```shell
-      # Background this process.
+    # Background this process because it blocks.
     $ pachctl port-forward
     ```
     Open a new terminal window.
-This command runs continuously and does not exit unless you interrupt it.
+This command does not exit unless you interrupt it.

-* Verify that the Pachyderm cluster is up and running:
+* Verify that `pachctl` and your cluster are connected:

     ```shell
     $ pachctl version